Improved bounds for hypohamiltonian graphs: Introduction

 The upper bound for the smallest cubic planar hypohamiltonian graph of girth~4 was established by Araya and Wiener~\cite{AW11}.
 The best available lower bound prior to this paper can be found in the same article~\cite{AW11} and was~44.
 We improved this to~54 with the program \emph{plantri}~\cite{brinkmann_07} as described in Section~\ref{section:planar_cubic}.
 Finally, McKay~\cite{Mc} recently proved that the order of the smallest cubic planar hypohamiltonian graph of girth~5 is 76.

 In Table~\ref{table:bounds_hypoham_graphs}, we denote by ``--'' an impossible combination of properties.
 There are two arguments from which these impossibilities follow.
-Firstly, a cubic hypohamiltonian graph cannot contain triangles, as proven by Bondy~\cite{Bo72}.
+Firstly, a cubic hypohamiltonian graph cannot contain triangles, as proven by Collier and Schmeichel~\cite{CS78}.
 Secondly, it follows from Euler's formula that a planar 3-connected graph---it is easy to see that every hypohamiltonian graph is 3-connected---has girth at most~5.

-To proceed, we require a few definitions---see \cite{Di10} for undefined notions.
-Let $G$ be a graph.
-We call a vertex \emph{cubic} if it has degree~3, and a graph \emph{cubic} if all of its vertices are cubic.
-We use $\deg(v)$ to denote the degree of a vertex~$v$ and $\Delta(G) = \max_{v \in V(G)} \deg(v)$.
-The \emph{girth} of a graph is the length of its shortest cycle.
-A cycle of length~$k$ will be called a \emph{$k$-cycle}.
-For $S \subset V(G)$, $G[S]$ shall denote the graph induced by $S$.
-A subgraph $G' = (V',E') \subset G = (V,E)$ is \emph{spanning} if $V' = V$.
-For a set $X$, we denote by $|X|$ its cardinality.

-We follow Aldred, McKay and Wormald~\cite{AMW97} and say that a graph $G$ is \emph{hypocyclic} if for every $v \in V(G)$, the graph~$G - v$ is hamiltonian.
-Hamiltonian hypocyclic graphs are usually called ``1-hamiltonian'' (see e.g.~\cite{CKL70}), so the family of all hypocyclic graphs is the disjoint union of the families of all 1-hamiltonian and hypohamiltonian graphs.